rfdevrock/netready-idp/README.md

 _request here should have type Request imported from Express_

-In such case, **getNetreadyUser** automatically login and get user information.
-In case of unsuccessful login or invalid data _false_ should be returned.
+In such a case, **getNetreadyUser** automatically login and get user information.

+In case of unsuccessful login or invalid data should be returned error object ```<ErrorResponse>```.

 #### Get user information from session

-It gets user information from PassportJs session and validate it:
+It gets user information from PassportJs session and validates it:

 ```ts
 userInfo(